plone/volto/docs/source/configuration/settings-reference.md

 Navigation levels depth used in the navigation endpoint calls.
 Increasing this is useful for implementing fat navigation menus.
 Defaults to `1`.

+# defaultBlockType

+By default this is `'text'` but can be set to other block type string from addons.